-You do not need to send a copy of the final version of your thesis to the EEB Grad Office and a hardcopy is not required but you do need to submit it to the SGS website (see link above).
+You do not need to send a copy of the final version of your thesis to the EEB Grad Office and a hardcopy is not required by either EEB or SGS but you do need to submit an electronic version to the SGS website (see link above).

-Students account will adjust your fees after you have submitted your thesis (this may take several weeks).
+U of T's Student Accounts will adjust your fees after you have submitted your thesis (this may take several weeks).
 The tuition in the final year will be pro-rated on a monthly basis (see link above).
 Do check your account on ACORN in a few weeks to be sure that you have paid for all of your tuition and other fees.